Interacting topological quantum chemistry of Mott atomic limits: Introduction

-The TQC framework is fundamentally limited in its formulation to non-interacting systems and can thus only distinguish topological and trivial systems well described in the single-particle approximation.
+The TQC framework is fundamentally limited in its formulation to noninteracting systems and can thus only distinguish topological and trivial systems well described in the single-particle approximation.
 Topological insulators are protected by their gap and therefore, weak interactions will not destroy these phases and TQC might be applicable even with interactions.
-However, interactions can lead to entirely new topological phases that are not adiabatically connected to any non-interacting limit~\cite{Rachel_2018}.
+However, interactions can lead to entirely new topological phases that are not adiabatically connected to any noninteracting limit~\cite{Rachel_2018,Wen2010,Chen2012}.
 Fundamentally interacting systems, such as Mott insulators like the $3d$ transition metal oxides (NiO~\cite{NiO}, MnO~\cite{MnO}, FeO, CeO~\cite{PhysRevB.97.035107}) or certain sulfides (NiS$_2$~\cite{NiS2}), are beyond the TQC classification scheme.

-Here, we develop an interacting TQC (iTQC) formalism, which provides an extension of TQC that allows to also treat fundamentally interacting states~\footnote{A previously proposed interacting TQC extension is limited to states adiabatically connected to non-interacting ones~\cite{Iraola,Lessnich_2021}.}.
-To that end, instead of the (single-particle) Bloch Hamiltonian and its bands we consider the $n$-particle Green's functions $\gn(\omega)$, with $\omega$ the Matsubara frequency, and we extend the concept of band representation to also be applicable in the context of these $n$-particle correlation functions.
-Specifically, we re-interpret the $n$-particle correlation functions as bilinear forms in the space of $n$-particle excitations (hence, we denote them by an underscored symbol) and consider the correlation functions at zero frequency, where $\Gn \equiv \Gn(\omega=0)$ are Hermitian, thereby admitting a spectral ordering.
-Correlation functions are well-defined for interacting states, and they relate to experimental observables in some instances.
+Here, we develop an interacting TQC (iTQC) formalism, which provides an extension of TQC that allows to also treat fundamentally interacting states~\footnote{A previously proposed interacting TQC extension is limited to states adiabatically connected to noninteracting ones~\cite{Iraola,Lessnich_2021}.}.
+To that end, we start by introducing a class of interacting reference states that extend the notion of ALs.
+Instead of the (single-particle) Bloch Hamiltonian and its `bands' in momentum space, we consider the $n$-particle Green's functions $\gn(\omega)$, with $\omega$ the Matsubara frequency, and we extend the concept of band representation to also be applicable in the context of these $n$-particle correlation functions.
+Specifically, we re-interpret the $n$-particle correlation functions as matrices in the space of $n$-particle excitations (hence, we denote them by an underscored symbol) and consider the correlation functions at zero frequency, where $\Gn \equiv \Gn(\omega=0)$ are Hermitian, thereby admitting a spectral ordering.
+Correlation functions are well defined for interacting states, and they relate to experimental observables in some instances.
 They are also numerically accessible within advanced computational methods for modeling correlated quantum materials, such as Quantum Monte Carlo (QMC)~\cite{becca_sorella_2017} and coupled cluster theory~\cite{CC}.